 Florida has statutory waiver forms, but they’re not required

-When it comes to lien waivers Florida is very unusual.
-While Florida is one of 12 states that provide statutory lien waiver forms, Florida law is unique in that construction stakeholders are not required to use the forms provided by the state.
+Florida’s lien waiver rules are a bit unusual.
+While Florida is one of 12 states that provide statutory lien waiver forms, this state’s law is unique in that contractors are not required to use the forms provided by the state.

 You can’t contract out of your lien rights in Florida

-Florida lien law, like most states, specifically prohibits parties from contractually prohibiting liens.
+Florida lien law, like most states, specifically prohibits parties from waiving liens in the contract.
 We refer to these as “no-lien clauses.”
-Many states have prohibited the use of no-lien clauses, California in particular prohibits the use of them as they are against public policy.
+Like many other states, Florida doesn’t allow the use of no-lien clauses.

 Lien rights in Florida can be waived before payment

-Florida does not allow for waivers to be signed prior to furnishing labor and/or materials, but you can sign a lien waiver in Florida after furnishing labor and/or materials, but before payment has been received.
+Florida does not allow for waivers to be signed prior to furnishing labor and/or materials.
+However, you can sign a lien waiver in Florida after furnishing labor and/or materials, but before payment has been received.

 Choosing the right Florida lien waiver form